-Nonoperating Revenues (Expenses) - Nonoperating Revenues (Expenses) include interest income and interest expense, as well as transfers of completed capital projects.
-During FY 2017 there were no transfers of completed projects.
-In the FY 2016, the EMOU Eastside Shallow and Southeast Deep Remedy projects, totaling \$13.7M, were completed and transferred to a Water Producer.
+Nonoperating Revenues (Expenses)- Nonoperating Revenues (Expenses) include interest income and interest expense, as well as transfers of completed capital projects.
+During FY 2019, \$6.1M of completed CIP was transferred to the Water Producers.
+During FY 2018 there were no transfers of completed projects.